Highashikata/Data-Analytics---Power-Bi-Data-Pros-Survey-Breakdown/README.md

 - As regards the salary column, what we will be is that we'll keep the original column and we will create a copy of that column:
       - First of all, we will split the columns by a delimiter so that we can calculate the avg between the Min and Max of each salary interval.
       - Then we'll create a Custom column to calculate that avg value.
+- After adding the different visuals to the report, we've also added a funnel button to clear all filters.